AbdellahRAISSOUNI/barbaros/docs/api-endpoints.md

 ```

 **Validation Rules:**
-- Email must be unique
-- Phone must be unique
+- Phone number must be unique
 - Password is hashed before storage
 - QR code is automatically generated and unique